hannahpsmith/Best-Blog-Ever/README.md

 THEN I am redirected back to the landing page where I can input more blog entries.
 WHEN I view the main content,
-THEN I am presented with a list of blog posts that are pulled from localStorage.
-WHEN I view localStorage,
-THEN I am presented with a JSON array of blog post objects, each including the post author's username, title of the post, and post's content.
-WHEN I take a closer look at a single blog entry in the list, THEN I can see the title, the content, and the author of the post.
-WHEN I view the footer,
-THEN I am presented with a link to the developer's portfolio.
+THEN I am presented with a list of blog posts that are pulled from localStorage. x WHEN I view localStorage, x THEN I am presented with a JSON array of blog post objects, each including the post author's username, title of the post, and post's content. x WHEN I take a closer look at a single blog entry in the list, x THEN I can see the title, the content, and the author of the post. x WHEN I view the footer, x THEN I am presented with a link to the developer's portfolio.